PaoloEstorm/Arpmini/README.md

 # Arpmini

-Arpmini is a miniature MIDI loopstation, offering advanced functionality as an arpeggiator, notes/drum sequencer and recorder, designed to control external MIDI instruments.
+Arpmini is a powerful mini MIDI processor that offers advanced features such as an arpeggiator, note/drum sequencer, and editor.
+It’s designed to control external MIDI instruments for live performances or music production.
-You can connect multiple Arpminis together creating a larger and more complex system for live performance or music production.

 # ARPMINI REQUIRES [Arpmini-Core](https://github.com/PaoloEstorm/Arpmini-Core) TO WORK CORRECTLY!